CODWRD/Bankist-BankApp/README.md

 - Array methods (`map`, `filter`, `reduce`, `forEach`) for transaction logic
 - Working with dates, timers, and formatting
 - Code organization and modular thinking
-- Building real-world-like features using only vanilla JavaScript
+- Building real-world-like features using JavaScript